Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.ChakraCore/readme.txt

 ﻿

    -----------------------------------------------------------------------
-     README file for JS Engine Switcher for .Net: ChakraCore 1.5.0 Beta 1
+        README file for JS Engine Switcher for .Net: ChakraCore 1.5.0

    -----------------------------------------------------------------------